rub-softsec/MLCerts/README.md

 ## Differential Testing Framework

-Please refer to [/differential-testing/](/differential-testing/README.md) directory for code and instructions for accessing Docker containers with a running environment.
+Please refer to [/differential-testing/](/differential-testing/README.md) directory for code and instructions on accessing Docker container with a running environment for the framework and a patched Transcert implementation.

 ## Language Models